git-town/git-town/documentation/commands/append.md

 #### NAME

-git-town-hack - create a new feature branch off the main development branch
+append - create a new feature branch as a direct child of the current branch

 #### SYNOPSIS

 ```
-git town-hack <branch_name>
+git town append <branch_name>
-git town-hack (--abort | --continue)
+git town append (--abort | --continue)
 ```

 #### DESCRIPTION

-Syncs the main branch,
+Syncs the current branch,
-forks a new feature branch with the given name off it, pushes the new feature branch to the remote repository, and brings over all uncommitted changes to the new feature branch.
+forks a new feature branch with the given name off the current branch, makes the new branch a child of the current branch, pushes the new feature branch to the remote repository, and brings over all uncommitted changes to the new feature branch.